Stellarium/stellarium/BUILDING.md

 ## Packaging

-OK, you are builded the source code and now you may want to install executable file into your operating system or create a package for distribution.
+OK, you have built the program from source code and now you may want to install the executable file into your operating system or create a package for distribution.

-To install executable file into directory, defined in parameter `CMAKE_INSTALL_PREFIX`, run:
+To install the executable file (with necessary libraries and data files) into the directory defined in parameter `CMAKE_INSTALL_PREFIX`, run:

 ```
 $ sudo make install
 ```

 ### Linux specifics

 To create a source package (TGZ) on linux you need run: